jianboqiao/jianboqiao.github.io/_pages/about.md

 # 🔥 News
+- *2025.12*: &nbsp;🎉 One paper accepted by ACS Synthetic Biology.
 - *2025.11*: &nbsp; One preprint has been submitted to bioRxiv.
 - *2025.10*: &nbsp; One paper accepted by Computational Biology and Chemistry.
 - *2025.10*: &nbsp;🤗 I have been awarded the National Scholarship for Graduate Students（研究生国家奖学金）.